cellularmitosis/KhanBadges/README.md

 ![](https://raw.githubusercontent.com/cellularmitosis/KhanBadges/master/media/reachability.gif?token=AANopApW97KmLdQjBOOqvI3e9HqJlygpks5Wy5HjwA%3D%3D)

 This is the responsibility of only one object: `ResourceService`.
 Keeping this code out of the view controllers prevents MassiveViewController.

+## Problems with this approach / Seeking feedback

+I feel that this project is a great demonstration of where I'm currently at in my career: I strongly yearn to break through the fog of sprawling complexity which results from undisciplined coding, and I have a familiarity with the concepts involved in climbing out of the tarpit, but I'm still somewhat clumbsily applying these ideas.
+I'm taking steps in the right direction, but I'm in search of strong technical leadership which can guide me to refining my approach.